We are Historians!

 At St. Martin’s, we believe that children should be taught to have an in depth and chronological understanding of time periods, people and events that have helped to change and shape their local area as well as their country.
 We also believe it is important for children to learn about ancient civilisations whose lasting impact has shaped the world to be that which children experience today.

 We have designed our curriculum to ensure that there is intelligent repetition of key knowledge throughout the school.
-In EYFS and Year 1 they are taught in themes that are able to be related to their own timeline and historical experiences in the recent past.
+In EYFS and Year 1 they are introduced to the concept of the past related to their own timeline as well as changes in the more recent past.
 In Year 2 they begin to look at history in terms of a wider timeline.
-In Key Stage 2 they are taught themes chronologically from the earliest to the most recent.

 Alongside the aims and expectations set out in the National Curriculum, our History curriculum also offers opportunities for the children to: